Whose Values? Measuring the (Subjective) Expression of Basic Human Values in Social Media: Related Work

 An alternative but complementary lens is personalization, which seeks to build models responsive to heterogeneous preferences.
-Past work in the context of aligning LLMs has explored personalized reward models \cite{chen2024pad, jang2023personalized,li2024personalized}, and aligning to users' beliefs and opinions \cite{hwang2023aligning, do2025aligning,suh2025language}.
+In the context of recommender systems, classic approaches involve matrix factorization \cite{koren2009matrix} and collaborative filtering \cite{resnick1994grouplens}.
+For social media algorithms, \citet{seth2008social} use a Bayesian user-model to learn personal recommender systems from social network data. \citet{lerman2006social} uses social filtering of activities as a way to personalize recommendations.
+See \citet{eg2023scoping} for a review on social media personalization.